 One thing about Emirates is that their customer service is truly amazing!

 The Emirates staff quickly gathered us, collected our details and quickly informed the ground crew to search for our missing luggage.
 The effort that they put to trace our luggage was truly exceptional given the flight was full and they had other impatient passengers to attend to and the departure time getting closer and closer.
 Within 30 minutes, the ground crew managed to trace our missing luggage, put it back on the Emirates flight and updated the staff at the gate on the status.
 We were then issued with new boarding pass with tags for our “lost & found” luggage.

-The only complaint I have is that Dubai airport was over crowded and there was any empty seats for us near the gates.
+The only complaint I have is that the Dubai airport was overcrowded and there were any empty seats for us near the gates.
 Many especially from Pakistan and Bangladesh were basically sitting down on the floor.
-Good thing was we were a big team so we took turns taking our laptop bags whilst some of the us went to the toilet, walked around (for those first timers in Dubai) and shopping.
+The good thing was we were a big team so we took turns taking our laptop bags whilst some of us went to the toilet, walked around (for those first-timers in Dubai) and shopping.

 We were back in our tanahair!!

 We are sorry that this post was not useful for you!